FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 This is available for cross-platform authenticators.
 With this feature, the server does not have to have prior knowledge of the user before they are authenticated.
 They can register and authenticate at the same time.
 This is less common in the B2C space.

-## Implemenation Details
+## Implementation Details

-What do we need to consider when implementing WebAuthn authentication?
+What do you need to consider when implementing WebAuthn authentication?
 In some ways, the actual ceremonies are easy; they are specified in a fair bit of detail in the W3C standard.
 One FusionAuth developer said "the hardest part of the WebAuthn portion was translating from byte arrays to base64 and back".

 But there's more, such as: